jackhardy1/martian-robots-test/README.md

 #### 14:30
 From the sample data, we can see that input 1 & 2 are correct, but input 3 is not right. the Answer should be 33N Lost, not 23S.
 Apart from that, the process can run multiple commands at the same time.
+Now I'm going to focus on handling this from the UI, as well as error handling, so that only correct commands and inputs can be allowed.

+#### 15:10
+Have created a simple UI, with inputs and outputs to reflect what is needed in the test.
+I have 30 mins left, so I am going to work on imporoving the error handling, avoiding edge cases, then refactoring the code.